 - Mobile broadband dongles can be used in both laptops and computers, making them ideal for regular use as well as in emergencies.

 - 4G speeds are now almost comparable to home broadband.

-- Coverage is dependent on mobile phone reception.
-This applies to 4G and 3G.
+- Coverage is dependent on mobile phone reception, whether connected to 3G or 4G networks.

-- Data limits are small – again this is okay for basic tasks, but for mobile broadband to truly threaten home connections there is a long way to go.
+- Data limits are small, which is OK for basic tasks, but for mobile broadband to truly threaten home connections, there is a long way to go.